b-k/unicode-falafel/README.md

 Closely comparable emoji are not reasonable substitutes for falafel.
 As above, a key feature of falafel is that it is unambiguously VHK.

-Döner kebab is wrapped in a manner that bears a visual similarity to some forms of falafel, but is an entirely distinct food.
+Döner kebab is wrapped in a manner that bears a visual similarity to some means of serving of falafel, but is an entirely distinct food.

 Falafel is often served in the form of a stuffed pita, but the stuffed flatbread emoji is designed to be ambiguous about its contents---and even whether the flatbread is a